lyshasilva/GreggBF/README.md

 # GreggBF

-**GreggBF** is the official repository for the supplementary materials of my undergraduate thesis on the recognition of handwritten **Gregg Shorthand Centennial Edition brief forms** using deep learning.
+**GreggBF** is the official repository for the supplementary materials of my undergraduate thesis on the recognition of handwritten **Gregg Shorthand Centennial Edition brief forms** using Convolutional Neural Networks (CNN).
 This repository serves as a centralized archive for datasets and resources that were too extensive to be included directly in the appendices of the final manuscript.

 ## 📘 Overview